hslua/hslua/README.md

     requests intended to fix this are very welcome.

 - **Why are there no predefined stack instances for default numerical types?**
-    HsLua defines instances for the `Retrievable` and `Pushable` type-classes only if the following law holds: `return x == push x *> peek x`.
+    HsLua defines instances for the `Peekable` and `Pushable` type-classes only if the following law holds: `return x == push x *> peek x`.
 Lua can be configured during compilation to use longer or shorter number types, e.g. by setting the 32-bits flag.
 This makes it impossible to verify the correctness